christiskatsouris/ivxPredictive/README.md

 ## Installation (under development)

-The R package will be able to be installed from Github.
+The R package ‘ivxPredictive’ will be able to be installed from Github.

 ## Key References